-The Motumundi Humanity Prize was awarded to the artist, philanthropist and activist Gordon Matthew Thomas Sumner, alias Sting.
-Sting, who created the Rainforest Foundation in 1987, has been at the forefront of raising the world’s awareness of preserving the Amazon rainforest for decades.
+The artist, philanthropist and activist Gordon Matthew Thomas Sumner, aka Sting, was awarded the Motumundi Humanity Prize in 2020.
+Sting, who created the Rainforest Foundation in 1987, has been at the forefront of raising awareness around the world about preserving the Amazon rainforest for decades.